Lucien-Piat/RNA-Seq-Fusarium/README.md

 ### Prerequisites

 - Python 3
-- BWA-MEM2
-- FastQC
-- Cutadapt
+- jq: A lightweight and flexible command-line JSON processor.
+- Cutadapt: A tool for removing adapter sequences from high-throughput sequencing reads.
+- BWA-MEM2: An updated version of the BWA aligner.
+- SAMtools: Tools for manipulating alignments in the SAM format.
+- ShortStack: A tool for the analysis of small RNA-seq data.
+- featureCounts: A program for counting reads to genomic features.
+- Cuffdiff: Part of the Cufflinks suite for analyzing RNA-Seq data.
 - A valid JSON configuration file

 ### Installation

-Ensure that all the required tools (BWA-MEM2, FastQC, Cutadapt) are installed and accessible in your system's PATH.
+Ensure that all the required tools are installed and accessible in your system's PATH.
 This script assumes that these tools are already installed and configured correctly.

 ### Configuration